Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 5600 XT should in theory be just a bit superior to the Radeon RX 6650 XT overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 5600 XT should perform a little bit faster than the Radeon RX 6650 XT overall. (explain)

-Texel RateThe Radeon RX 6650 XT will be a lot (about 33%) more effective at anisotropic filtering than the Radeon RX 5600 XT. (explain)
+Texel RateThe Radeon RX 6650 XT is quite a bit (about 33%) more effective at anisotropic filtering than the Radeon RX 5600 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison